striderr1o1/striderrweb/_posts/2025-10-4-sample-markdown.md

     answer = response['results']
     return answer
 ```
-Now, to pass these tools or functions to the LLM, we need to design their schemas.
-I used this resource to accomplish this: [link](https://medium.com/@manojkotary/exploring-function-calling-capabilities-with-groq-a-step-by-step-guide-586ab7a165aa).
+Now, to pass these tools or functions to the LLM, you need to design their schemas.
+I used this resource to accomplish this: [link](https://medium.com/@manojkotary/exploring-function-calling-capabilities-with-groq-a-step-by-step-guide-586ab7a165aa)
 ```python
 tools = [
     {